codecrafters-io/build-your-own-x/README.md

 ## Table of Contents: Build your own X

-This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
+This repository is a compilation of excellent-written, step-by-step guides for re-creating our favorite technologies from scratch!

-> *What I cannot create, I do not understand — Richard Feynman.*
+> *What I cannot create, I do not understand — Richard Feynman (1988)*

 It's a great way to learn.